gottsch/gottsch-minecraft-Treasure-Metals-Loot-Pack/README.md

 # gottsch-minecraft-Treasure-Metals-Loot-Pack
-An addon of Metails!
-Loot items for Treasure2!
+An addon of Metals! loot items for Treasure2!